MaxMontoro/P4-Advanced-Lane-Lines/README.md

 #### 1. An example of a distortion-corrected image.

 An example of a distorted (original) test image, and an undistorted version of it can be seen below.
+Differences a bit hard to spot on a large image like this, they can be best seen on the hood of the car.

 ![alt text](output_images/original.jpg)